seonWKim/ai-sidebar/README.md

 ## Note
 - By providing a personal API key the user may subject to billing
-- For pricing references refer to [OpenAI's pricing policy](https://openai.com/pricing)
+- For pricing, refer to [OpenAI's pricing policy](https://openai.com/pricing)
 - API key is a secret do not share it with others
 - Users should understand the [rate limits](https://platform.openai.com/account/rate-limits) that the API holds
 - This extension will only work within a chrome browser